Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ### Do not overwrite destination file if it is newer than source file

-If checked, the file will be overwritten only when the master file is newer than the target file even if the file sizes and the last update times are different.
+fIf checked, the file will be overwritten only when the master file is newer than the target file even if the file sizes and the last update times are different.
 Keep in mind that if you change time zones or if the files are modified during the interval period of the Day Light Saving Time change, the last modified file could appear older than the non-updated file.
 This is related to the file system differences and only a manual check before overwriting the file will avoid data loss.
 It is generally recommended to not modify files during the interval of day light saving time change if they are meant to be auto-synchronized

 ###  Ignore Day Light Saving Time difference between files